 The storage layer is:

-Storage Spaces (not to be confused with Storage Spaces Direct) has been a part of Windows Server since the days of Windows Server 2012, and provides an easy way for you to create software-defined storage using a server’s local storage resources.
+Storage Spaces (not to be confused with Storage Spaces Direct) has been a part of Windows Server since the days of Windows Server 2012, and provides an easy way for you to create software-defined storage solution using the local storage resources of a single server.

 To manage Windows Storage Spaces, open Server Manager and click on the File and Storage Services tab, and then click on Storage Pools.

-The storage spaces already created with the bootstrap script, make sure you see the D: drive and E: drive as the local NVMe.
+The Storage Space is already created with the bootstrap script, make sure you see the D: drive and E: drive as the local NVMe.

-Note: The Disk Management Console is Windows Server’s legacy tool for storage management.
-The Disk Management Console, which you can access by entering the Diskmgmt.msc command at the Run prompt, only shows physical storage.
+Note: The Disk Management Console is the legacy tool for Storage Management in Windows Server.
+The Disk Management Console, which you can access by entering the diskmgmt.msc command at the Run prompt, only shows physical storage.

-The table in the following link show which instance types support EBS optimization, the dedicated bandwidth to Amazon EBS, the maximum number of IOPS the instance can support if you are using a 16 KB I/O size, and the typical maximum aggregate throughput that can be achieved on that connection in MiB/s with a streaming read workload and 128 KB I/O size.
+The table in the following link shows which instance types support EBS optimization, with dedicated bandwidth for Amazon EBS, the maximum number of IOPS the instance can support if you are using a 16 KB I/O size, and the typical maximum aggregate throughput that can be achieved on that connection in MiB/s with a streaming read workload and 128 KB I/O size.
 Choose an EBS–optimized instance that provides more dedicated Amazon EBS throughput than your application needs; otherwise, the connection between Amazon EBS and Amazon EC2 can become a performance bottleneck.

-The following link describe the performance for the EBS Volumes:
+The following link describes the performance for the Amazon EBS Volumes:

-Burst capability: since we use volumes below 1 TB, each ebs can burst to 3K IOPS up to 30 mins a day.
-You can get a peak at 12K IOPS 30 mins a day (which can be usefull when you have ETL job that run only about 1 hour a day for example, or a olap cube transformation)
+Burst capability: since we use volumes below 1 TB, each Amazon EBS disk can burst to 3K IOPS up to 30 mins a day.
+You can get a peak at 12K IOPS for 30 mins a day (which can be useful when you have ETL jobs that only run for about 1 hour a day for example, or an OLAP cube transformation)

-Connect to the instances, with admin user (of the managed AD)
+Connect via RDP to both EC2 instances, with Admin user (of the AWS Managed AD)